Maguindanao massacre: Aftermath

 According to the authorities, the attack killed 58 people, including 32 journalists.
 However, the body of 58th victim was never found.
 Reporters Without Borders announced that at least 12 of the victims were journalists, making this the deadliest such incident in the history of news media.
 The National Union of Journalists in the Philippines originally estimated that a total of 20 journalists were killed, including an undisclosed number of NUJP members.
 The Philippine Daily Inquirer later updated the number of journalists killed to 34.

 On November 24, the president of the Philippines Gloria Macapagal Arroyo responded to the news of the massacre by declaring a state of emergency in Maguindanao, Sultan Kudarat and Cotabato City.
 Speaker of the House Prospero Nograles called on the police to quickly identify the perpetrators of the massacre and disarm private armies.
 The Philippine Department of Justice created a panel of special prosecutors to handle cases arising from the massacre.

 Nueva Ecija Rep. Eduardo Nonato N. Joson said the massacre might affect, or even lead to the cancellation of, the scheduled 2010 presidential elections.
 Candidates in the election condemned the massacre.

 On Wednesday, November 25, 2009, the executive committee of the Lakas-Kampi-CMD political party unanimously voted to expel three members of the Ampatuan family – Maguindanao Gov. Datu Andal Ampatuan Sr. and his two sons, Gov. Datu Zaldy Ampatuan of the Autonomous Region in Muslim Mindanao (ARMM) and Mayor Andal Ampatuan Jr. – from the party for their alleged role in the Maguindanao massacre.
 An emergency meeting of the Lakas-Kampi-CMD was held in Pasig, during which the Ampatuans were stripped of their membership.

 On Thursday, November 26, 2009, Ampatuan Jr. surrendered to his brother Zaldy, was delivered to adviser to the peace process Jesus Dureza, then was flown to General Santos on his way to Manila, where he was taken to the National Bureau of Investigation (NBI) headquarters.
 Police in the Philippines charged Andal Ampatuan Jr. with murder.
 Ampatuan denied the charges, claiming that he was at the provincial capitol in Shariff Aguak when the massacre took place.
-He instead blamed the Moro Islamic Liberation Front (MILF), specifically Ombra Kato, as the mastermind, a charge the MILF dismissed as "absurd."
+He instead blamed the Moro Islamic Liberation Front (MILF), specifically Umbra Kato, as the mastermind, a charge the MILF dismissed as "absurd."